huynguy-db/arcion-docs/content/docs/target-setup/Postgresql.md

       password: 'Replicant#123' #Replace Replicant#123 with your user's password

       max-connections: 30 #Specify the maximum number of connections Replicant can open in PostgreSQL
+      socket-timeout-s: 60 #The timeout value for socket read operations.
+The timeout is in seconds and a value of zero means that it is disabled.
       max-retries: 10 #Number of times any operation on the system will be re-attempted on failures.
       retry-wait-duration-ms: 1000 #Duration in milliseconds replicant should wait before performing then next retry of a
     ```

     - Make sure the specified user has `CREATE TABLE` privilege on the catalogs/schemas into which replicated tables should be created.
     - If you want Replicant to create catalogs/schemas for you on the target PostgresSQL system, then you also need to grant `CREATE DATABASE`/`CREATE SCHEMA` privileges to the user.
     - If this user does not have `CREATE DATABASE` privilege, then create a database manually with name `io` and grant all privileges for it to the user specified here.
 Replicant uses this database for internal checkpointing and metadata management.

         {{< hint "info" >}} The database/schema of your choice on a different instance of your choice name can be configured using the metadata config feature.
 For more information, see [Metadata Configuration](/docs/references/metadata-reference).{{< /hint >}}

+        {{< hint "info" >}} The `socket-timeout-s` parameter has been introduced in *v22.02.12.16* and isn't available in previous versions.{{< /hint >}}
 ## II.
 Set up Applier Configuration

 1. From `$REPLICANT_HOME`, naviagte to the sample PostgreSQL applier configuration file: